Statute, Rules and Grant Policies Guide

 Administrative rules help to explain how the state agency implements, interprets, or prescribes law or policy.
 Administrative rules may describe the procedure/practice requirements for a state agency.
 When CPRIT proposes new administrative rules or changes to existing administrative rules, it must do so through a rulemaking project.
 The rulemaking project, which is announced in the Texas Register, gives the public advance notice of agency rulemaking proceedings and of the contents of proposed rules so that interested persons may decide whether they wish to comment on the proposal.

-At its February 25, 2013 meeting, the Oversight Committee approved proposed changes to the 13 agency rules and three new rules.
-The changes proposed for Tex.
+At its November 1, 2013 meeting, the Oversight Committee approved the release of new rules and proposed changes to existing agency rules for public comment.
+The recommended changes to Tex.
 Admin.
-Code Chapter 702 and 703 rules implement many of the State Auditor’s recommendations concerning ethics, conflicts of interest, grant review and documentation of the agency’s grant processes.
+Code Chapters 701, 702, 703 and 704 implement the statutory changes to CPRIT’s enabling legislation and the State Auditor’s recommendations concerning ethics, conflicts of interest, grant review and documentation of the agency’s grant processes.

 The proposed rule changes and new rules will be published in the Texas Register (expected publication date either November 15 or November 22).
 Written comments from the public will be accepted for 30 days following the date of publication.
 The comments will become part of the formal rulemaking record and provide guidance in crafting a final set of administrative rules.
 Written comments may be faxed (512/475-2563) to Kristen Doyle, CPRIT’s General Counsel, sent by email (email@example.com) or mailed to the Cancer Prevention and Research Institute of Texas, P.O.
 Box 12097, ATTN: Rulemaking Project, Austin, Texas, 78711.

 The Oversight Committee expects to consider a final order that reflects the comments received on the proposed rules and any recommended changes at an open meeting in early 2014.